Mayu Iwatani: IWGP Women's Champion and departure (2022–2025)

 At Stardom Nagoya Supreme Fight on January 29, 2022, Iwatani went into a time-limit draw against Giulia in a World of Stardom Championship #1 Contender's Match.
-At Stardom Cinderella Journey on February 23, 2022, she teamed up with Tam Nakano to defeat Fukigen Death & Saki Kashima.
 On the first night of the Stardom World Climax 2022 from March 26, Iwatani teamed up with Kairi to defeat Tam Nakano & Unagi Sayaka.
 On the second night from March 27, she unsuccessfully challenged Syuri for the World of Stardom Championship.
 At the Stardom Cinderella Tournament 2022, she made it to the second round matches from April 10 where she fell short to Saki Kashima.
 At Stardom Golden Week Fight Tour on May 5, 2022, Iwatani defeated Thekla to win the SWA World Championship.
 She officially became the second woman to win all the eligible titles in Stardom after Io Shirai, thus becoming the second ever "grand slam champion".
 At Stardom Flashing Champions on May 28, 2022, she successfully defended the SWA title against Fukigen Death.
-At Stardom Fight in the Top on June 26, 2022, Iwatani teamed up with Hazuki & Koguma and defeated Queen's Quest's Utami Hayashishita, Saya Kamitani & AZM in a Six-Woman Tag Team Steel Cage Match.
-At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, Iwatani teamed up with Hazuki, Koguma & Saya Iida in a losing effort against Saki Kashima, Ruaka, Rina & Fukigen Death.
-At Mid Summer Champions in Nagoya on July 24, she teamed up with Momo Kohgo and defeated Ruaka & Fukigen Death.
-At the Stardom 5 Star Grand Prix 2022, Iwatani fought in the "Blue Stars" block where she scored a total of fifteen points after competing against Giulia, Mirai, Suzu Suzuki, Hazuki, Saya Kamitani, Starlight Kid, Natsupoi, Momo Watanabe, Ami Sourei, Mina Shirakawa, Saya Iida, and Hanan.
-At Stardom in Showcase vol.1, Iwatani competed in a Nagoya Rumble Match won by Kaori Yoneyama who appeared with her old Stars gimmick of "Gokigen Death".
-At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, 2022, she teamed up with Saya Iida & Momo Kohgo in a losing effort against Utami Hayashishita, AZM & Lady C. At Stardom in Showcase vol.2 on September 25, 2022, she competed in a four-way match won by AZM and also involving Ram Kaicho and Maika.
-Iwatani became a participant in a tournament to become the inaugural IWGP Women's Champion.
+At Stardom Fight in the Top on June 26, 2022, Iwatani teamed up with Hazuki & Koguma and defeated Queen's Quest's Utami Hayashishita, Saya Kamitani & AZM in one of Stardom's first steel cage matches.
+At the Stardom 5 Star Grand Prix 2022, Iwatani fought in the "Blue Stars" block where she scored a total of fifteen points.

+On August 27, 2022, Iwatani became a participant in a tournament to become the inaugural IWGP Women's Champion.
 In the first round of the tournament, she defeated Odeo Tai's Momo Watanabe on October 22.
-At Goddesses of Stardom Tag League 2022 Night 1 on October 23, 2022, Iwatani defeated Utami Hayashishita in a semi-final match of the tournament.
-After the match, Iwatani stare down at her opponent whom she will be facing in the finals at Historic X-Over, Kairi as both women got a hold of the IWGP Women's Championship belt in the middle of the ring.
 At Hiroshima Goddess Festival on November 3, 2022, she defeated Alpha Female to retain the SWA World Championship.
-After the match, Iwatani relinquished the title to concentrate on the IWGP Women's Championship match from Historic X-Over on November 20, 2022.
-Iwatani failed to win the championship at Historic X-Over after losing to Kairi.
+On November 3, Iwatani vacated the SWA World Championship in order to focus on the IWGP Women's Championship, as she was announced as a participant to crown its inaugural champion.
+Iwatani reached to the finals which took part on November 20 at Historic X-Over, where she lost to Kairi.
+On April 8, 2023, after the IWGP Women's Champion Mercedes Moné retained the title against AZM and Hazuki in a three-way match, Iwatani challenged Moné for the title at Stardom All Star Grand Queendom, which Moné accepted, and slapped Iwatani across the face before leaving the ring.
+Iwatani defeated Moné at Stardom All Star Grand Queendom to become the new IWGP Women's Champion.
+On August 13, during Stardom x Stardom: Osaka Summer Team, Iwatani had her first successful title defense against Utami Hayashishita.